UPDATED: Nov 30, 2018

 Kaiser Permanente Consumer Complaints

 Kaiser Permanente is not accredited with the Better Business Bureau and currently has an F rating.
-This is very odd because there are only 38 complaints on file over the last 3 years, which is about 5% of the total number of complaints some of their competitors have.
-Those same competitors have A and A+ ratings, despite having hundreds of complaints.
+This is very odd because there are only 44 complaints on file over the last 3 years as some of their major competitors have more complaints, yet receive better ratings.

 Kaiser Permanente Consumer Research Reports

-J.D.
-Power and Associates –Kaiser Permanente scored the highest ratings possible in customer satisfaction during the 2012 Health Insurance Plan Study put on by JD Power and Associates.
-In the three geographical regions we checked, California, Pacific Northwest and the South Atlantic region, Kaiser Permanente scored 5 out of 5 and ranked number one against all its competitors.
+Kaiser Permanente scored the highest ratings possible in customer satisfaction during the 2017 Health Insurance Plan Study put on by JD Power and Associates.
+Kaiser ranked the highest in six regions, Maryland, South Atlantic, California, Virginia, Northwest and Colorado.

 For a list of companies that we recommend, visit our Best Insurance Companies page.